-The second adult patient has the most advanced stage of Rett syndrome, Stage IV, with a missense mutation in the MECP2 gene, which has been reported in over 25 publications to cause Rett syndrome.
-This patient's phenotypic manifestation is milder than the first adult patient, with partial loss of ambulation (able to walk/stand without support, wide based, slow, unsteady gait) and hand function (with significant stereotypies that emerged by age three, inability to transfer objects between hands).
-She has been nonverbal since the age of two years old.
+The second adult patient, a 21-year-old female at the time of dosing, has the most advanced stage of Rett syndrome, Stage IV, with a missense mutation in the MECP2 gene, which has been reported to cause Rett syndrome.
+This patient's phenotypic manifestation is milder than the first adult patient.
+Prior to treatment, she had partial loss of ambulation (able to walk/stand without support, but she had impaired gait and balance that developed at age 18) and impaired fine motor and hand function (significant stereotypies (repetitive, purposeless hand movements and a diagnostic hallmark of Rett syndrome) that emerged by age three, and she mostly held her hands firmly together, with weak ability to reach and grasp objects).
+She has been mostly nonverbal since the age of two and experienced frequent hyperventilation episodes by age three.
+She had a history of seizures since the age of 10.
 Per the PI, the second adult patient's baseline reported seizure frequency was approximately two to four seizures per week.
-After TSHA-102 administration, the patient has showed a well-tolerated safety profile with no treatment-emergent serious adverse events as of the 19-week safety assessment post-treatment.
-Tapering of the steroids was initiated on week 17 and is expected to be complete by week 25.